jankrom/Vibe-Sheets/README.md

 # Vibe-Sheets
 Cursor for Google Sheets.
-Make changes to your spreadsheet by talking to a chat bot
+Make changes to your spreadsheet by talking to an AI agent

 ## Features